nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

    - Execute an add command to add a `Date` in the database.
    - Close the app.
    - Expected: A `data` folder is created under the current repository where the jar file is located.

+---

+## **Effort**

+## **Appendix: Effort**
+Implementing LoveBook was not straightforward and often required us to brainstorm as a team to solve the challenges faced.
+Given below is a summary of the effort our team has put into developing LoveBook.

+### Evolving of AB3 into LoveBook

+Our group undertook a significant amount of effort in refactoring the initial codebase, introducing several new classes and enhancing existing ones to fit into our idea of LoveBook.
+This included creating the Date class and its associated inner field classes.
+We also had to update how the application will store Dates and DatePrefs separately.
+In addition, many previous commands of AB3 had to be refactored or changed, and we added several new commands to LoveBook as well.
+Eventually, we were able to successfully implement both the Date and DatePref classes and all their associated commands.

+One challenge we faced was implementing the bestMatch feature.
+Given the tight timeline of the team project, we decided to do a simple implementation of this feature since we would not be able to deliver the full functionality (along with updating every other command we have implemented thus far) in time.
+If given more time, we would like to develop this further incorporating the use of artificial intelligence, as it is a relevant feature that will be used in the real world and brings value to our target users.

+### Revamping of UI

+Our efforts to enhancing LoveBook's UI are evident in our use of visually engaging elements like gender icons, horoscope symbols, and JavaFX-implemented star command cues.
+These features not only boost visual appeal but also offer functional insights into key date attributes.
+As our team was unfamiliar with JavaFX initially, it took us a great amount of time and effort to produce an eventual satisfactory and working UI that we were proud to adopt and incorporate into our application.

+---

 ## **Appendix: Planned Enhancements**